Daphnes are guaranteed to lift your spirits in the depths of winter.

 Daphnes don’t respond well to hard pruning.

-Daphnes to try
+Daphnes varieties to grow

 - Daphne bholua ‘Jacqueline Postill’ RHS AGM – an upright growing evergreen shrub with pink and white very fragrant flowers